abdulghani/blissful-ignorance/notes.md

-this in itself gave births to mysteries as the unknowable horizon-abstract pulling away itself from certainty to possibility in abstract dimension
+this in itself gave births to mysteries as the unknowable horizon-abstract pulling away itself from certainty to possibility in abstract dimension uncovering unbounded abstract horizon of grounded and mystery-arbitrary